- City Council Home

 It is the policy of the Lake Oswego City Council to preserve the character of existing established residential neighborhoods.
-How this will be done will be decided by the City Council in consultation with residents of the neighborhood and neighborhood association representatives, while keeping in mind the property rights of owners or buyers who are interested in improving their property.
+This is decided by the City Council in consultation with residents and neighborhood association representatives, while keeping in mind the property rights of owners or buyers who are interested in improving their property.

 Preservation of Assets

 The City Council places a priority on maintenance and upgrade of existing facilities and capital assets.
 A strategy for funding operation and maintenance will be identified before new facilities are acquired or constructed.
 Reasonable long term replacement and major repair costs should be set aside in the operating budget.
 Under our “dig once” policy, subject to funding availability, and where practical, below-ground utility work will be done at the same time as major pavement reconstruction.

 The City Council supports the policy of “friendly annexation” of residential areas.
 Annexation will be with the consent of the owners of affected residential properties, even if this results in the short term in irregular boundaries or islands of unincorporated areas.
 The City may, however, take an active role in the annexation of developed commercial and industrial property within Lake Oswego’s urban service area.

 A thriving business community builds the city’s property tax base, provides jobs for Lake Oswego residents, and provides goods and services for residents.
 The City of Lake Oswego will actively encourage business investment and expansion by:

 - Reducing regulatory barriers (complexity, time and cost in processing applications, amount and scope of regulations) wherever reasonably possible, without sacrificing community safety, aesthetics and livability.

 - Responding quickly to business expansion and relocation inquiries.